mocha-jfif/Certifications/CompTIA Net+/Practice Exams/Attempts/Practice Exam - 01 Attempt 1.md

 	6. Implement the solution or escalate as necessary.
 	7. Establish a plan of action to resolve the problem and identify potential effects.

 39. You are working your company's help desk when a user calls to report that he cannot access any of the data on his computer.
 He says that a message has appeared on his screen stating that all of his data has been encrypted by the FBI and that it will be decrypted only after he pays $768 in Bitcoin to an unknown address.
 The user wants to know if he is responsible for making the payment.
-Which of the following types of attacks has the user experienced?
+Which of the following types of attacks has the user experienced? ✅
 	1. Denial-of-service
 	2. Social engineering
 	3. <mark style="background: #D2B3FFA6;">Ransomware</mark>
 	4. ARP poisoning

-40. Which of the following are switch features that help to prevent intruders from manipulating the Spanning Tree Protocol (STP)?
+40. Which of the following are switch features that help to prevent intruders from manipulating the Spanning Tree Protocol (STP)? ❌
 	1. Geofencing
 	2. Root guard
 	3. <mark style="background: #D2B3FFA6;">DHCP snooping</mark>
 	4. BPDU guard

 41. Network cable runs generally connect office endpoints, such as wall plates, to a central cabling nexus, which is typically where the runs are joined to a backbone network that links them together.
 Which of the following are terms for such nexuses where network cabling connections are found?
-(Choose all that apply.)
+(Choose all that apply.) ✅
 	1. RDP
-	2. IDF
+	2. <mark style="background: #D2B3FFA6;">IDF</mark>
 	3. <mark style="background: #D2B3FFA6;">MDF</mark>
 	4. MTBF

 42. Your supervisor has asked you to call the cabling contractor your company uses and make an appointment to install some new twisted-pair cable runs.
 In addition to asking how many cable runs you need pulled, the contractor asks you if you need plenum or PVC.
-Under which of the following conditions might the local building code require that a data network use plenum cable?
+Under which of the following conditions might the local building code require that a data network use plenum cable? ✅
 	1. When cable runs exceed the maximum length specified by the Physical layer specification
 	2. <mark style="background: #D2B3FFA6;">When cables must run through air ducts</mark>
 	3. When cables run near devices that generate electromagnetic interference (EMI)
 	4. When multiple cables run through the same conduit

-43. Which of the following is not a term for the process of combining the bandwidth of two or more network adapters to increase the overall speed of the connection and provide fault tolerance?
+43. Which of the following is not a term for the process of combining the bandwidth of two or more network adapters to increase the overall speed of the connection and provide fault tolerance? ✅
 	1. Port aggregation
 	2. Link aggregation
 	3. Bonding
 	4. <mark style="background: #D2B3FFA6;">Clustering</mark>
 	5. NIC teaming

 44. You have been asked by the director of the IT department to review the security status of the network device administration procedures currently in use.
 You know that network device hardening has as one of its first principles the use of secure protocols over insecure ones.
 Which of the following suggestions are examples of this principle that you should suggest to the director?
-(Choose all that apply.)
+(Choose all that apply.) ✅
 	1. Use WEP instead of WPA2.
 	2. Use TKIP instead of AES.
 	3. <mark style="background: #D2B3FFA6;">Use HTTPS instead of HTTP.</mark>
 	4. <mark style="background: #D2B3FFA6;">Use SSH instead of Telnet.</mark>

 45. The Simple Network Management Protocol (SNMP) works by processing information gathered from agents installed or embedded in network devices and displaying the information on a central console.
-Which of the following is the term used for the database in which SNMP agents store information about their properties?
+Which of the following is the term used for the database in which SNMP agents store information about their properties? ✅
 	1. <mark style="background: #D2B3FFA6;">MIB</mark>
 	2. Trap
 	3. Syslog
 	4. SIEM

 46. When a web browser connects to a web server using an address with the https:// prefix, the connection is secured using Transmission Control Protocol (TCP) and an encryption protocol.
 Which of the following protocols are typically used to secure communication between web servers and web browsers?
-(Choose all that apply.)
+(Choose all that apply.) ✅
 	1. <mark style="background: #D2B3FFA6;">TLS</mark>
 	2. SSH
 	3. DTLS
 	4. <mark style="background: #D2B3FFA6;">SSL</mark>

 47. A screened subnet is a segment that is exposed to the Internet and separated from the internal network by a firewall.
 Administrators typically use a screened subnet for servers that must be accessible to outside users, such as web and email servers.
-Which of the following is another term for a screened subnet?
+Which of the following is another term for a screened subnet? ✅
 	1. PEAP
 	2. <mark style="background: #D2B3FFA6;">DMZ</mark>
 	3. VLAN
 	4. TKIP

-48. Which of the following types of traffic is not exchanged by Remote Desktop clients and servers using the Remote Desktop Protocol (RDP)?
+48. Which of the following types of traffic is not exchanged by Remote Desktop clients and servers using the Remote Desktop Protocol (RDP)? ✅
 	1. Keystrokes
 	2. Mouse movements
 	3. Display information
 	4. <mark style="background: #D2B3FFA6;">Application data</mark>

 49. You have been engaged to design a wireless LAN for a site you have never seen.
 For that reason, you want the LAN to be able to support both the 2.4 GHz and 5 GHz frequencies.
 Which of the following IEEE 802.11 wireless LAN standards should you look for when you are shopping for equipment that supports both frequencies?
-(Choose all that apply.)
+(Choose all that apply.) ✅
 	1. 802.11g
 	2. <mark style="background: #D2B3FFA6;">802.11n</mark>
 	3. 802.11ac
 	4. <mark style="background: #D2B3FFA6;">802.11ax</mark>

-50. Which of the following statements about multitenancy in a public cloud datacenter is not true?
+50. Which of the following statements about multitenancy in a public cloud datacenter is not true? ✅
 	1. Multitenancy presents a potential security risk because other tenants are using the same hardware.
 	2. <mark style="background: #D2B3FFA6;">Multitenancy separates tenants by assigning each one its own virtual machine.</mark>
 	3. Multitenancy reduces the cost of utilities and other overhead.
 	4. Multitenancy introduces the possibility of competition for bandwidth with other tenants.

-51. Which of the following specifies the name of a network using multiple APs to support a single SSID?
+51. Which of the following specifies the name of a network using multiple APs to support a single SSID? ❌
 	1. BSS
 	2. ESS
 	3. SSID
 	4. <mark style="background: #D2B3FFA6;">BSSID</mark>
 	5. ESSID

 52. When starting her new position as a network administrator, Alice was given two user accounts.
 One account is intended for standard user activities, and the other account has the additional permissions needed for Alice to perform administrative tasks.
-This is an example of which of the following security concepts?
+This is an example of which of the following security concepts? ✅
 	1. Zero day
 	2. <mark style="background: #D2B3FFA6;">Least privilege</mark>
 	3. Defense in depth
 	4. Multifactor authentication

 53. You are in the process of troubleshooting a user's computer that is malfunctioning.
-Which step of the troubleshooting model involves replacing computer components until you have identified a faulty hardware device?
+Which step of the troubleshooting model involves replacing computer components until you have identified a faulty hardware device? ❌
 	1. Establish a plan of action to resolve the problem.
 	2. Duplicate the problem.
 	3. Gather information.